How do we change in therapy?

 -by Laura Ferrer PhD

-Recently our team at LF & Associates has had the pleasure of working with several clients who are new to therapy, just entering the process of self-discovery and growth.
+Recently, our team has had the pleasure of working with people who are new to therapy, just entering the process of self-discovery and growth.
 Often, as a new therapeutic journey gets underway, people wonder, “how will I go about changing?”
 This post describes a few key elements of the change process.

-So much of our work in therapy is about first being able to identify our internal experience, naming the thoughts and feelings we are having, so that we can better understand what drives our actions or behaviors.
+So much of our work in therapy is about first identifying our internal experience and naming our thoughts and feelings, in order to better understand what drives our actions or behaviors.

-These are a few broad strokes to help you reflect on your own growth journey.
-For more detailed examples of strategies you may use in the process, tune in to our social media posts.
+These are a few broad strokes that may help you reflect on your own growth journey.
+For more specific examples of strategies you may use in the process, tune in to our other writings.